Gambling, Guide

 Where the Displays Come From

-The hot/cold calculation typically uses a rolling window of 100–500 spins, though manufacturers vary and the exact size is rarely disclosed.
-The display is a marketing tool: it encourages players to bet by giving them a “pattern” to act on.
-At Wolfbet, every Evolution Gaming, Pragmatic Play, and Playtech live roulette table includes a hot/cold sidebar.
+The display is a marketing tool: it gives players a pattern to act on.
+Every Evolution Gaming, Pragmatic Play, and Playtech live roulette table at Wolfbet includes a hot/cold sidebar.

 Why the Patterns Appear at All